 - Are there signs of greater co-operation emerging across the strong quantum programmes of the Anglosphere, including Australia, Canada, the UK and US.

-- Is a potential ‘mission’ emerging within a wider national programme where quantum technology could make a difference?
+- Is a potential ‘mission’ emerging within a wider national programme where quantum technology could make the crucial difference?